 There is no such spend requirement for Sovereign finance.

 Premiere Picture will consider projects from reputable producers at all stages of the financing process.
 However priority will be given to projects with most of their finance secured.

-Both Media Pro and Sovereign should be compatible with most other forms of financing, including senior and mezzanine debt, pre-sale, tax credit and gap lending, sales advances, other forms of soft financing, regional financing, post production deals, EIS, commercial equity and some UK tax-based equity schemes.
+Sovereign should be compatible with most other forms of financing, including senior and mezzanine debt, pre-sale, tax credit and gap lending, sales advances, other forms of soft financing, regional financing, post production deals, EIS, commercial equity and some UK tax-based equity schemes.
 This can be considered in more detail on selected projects on a case by case basis.

 No, we will consider productions shooting at any time of the year.